Fullhousee/Phase-1-Project/README.md

 Front end SPA emulating a spritzy drink menu.
-Javascript, HTML, and CSS was used to build application from the ground up.
+JavaScript, HTML, and CSS was used to build application from the ground up.
 The DOM is manipulated to add dynamism when displaying drink/ingredients.
 JSON data is fetched from an external API.